Air

 index Page ( otherwise $!index = @!pages[0] )

-has Positional @.components
+has Positional @.register

-Components for route setup; default = [Nav.new]
+Register for route setup; default = [Nav.new]

-has Positional[Tool] @.tools
+has Positional[Tools::Tool] @.tools

 Tools for sitewide behaviours